runpod/docs/docs/fine-tune/index.md

 ## Select a base model

 1. Go to the **Fine-Tuning** section in the sidebar.
-2. In the **Base Model** field, enter the HuggingFace model ID you want to fine-tune.
+2. In the **Base Model** field, enter the Hugging Face model ID you want to fine-tune.

-   Example: `NousResearch/Meta-Llama-3-8B`
+    For example: `NousResearch/Meta-Llama-3-8B`

 3. If your selected model is gated (requires special access):
-   1. Generate a HuggingFace token with the necessary permissions.
+   1. Generate a Hugging Face token with the necessary permissions.
    2. Add the token in the designated field.

 ## Select a dataset (Optional)

-1. Choose a dataset from HuggingFace for fine-tuning.
+1. Choose a dataset from Hugging Face for fine-tuning.

    Example: `tatsu-lab/alpaca`